devnull-cz/unix-linux-prog-in-c-labs/2022/labs-2022-11-07/assignment.md

 ## closing file descriptors across exec

 Produce 2 programs:
-  1. Create and open a file, create new process via `exec` syscall
+  1. Create and open set of files given by `argv`, mark these file descriptors to be close-on-exec, create new process via `exec` syscall and pass the fd numbers as arguments to the new program
-  1. programatically verify that file descriptors given by `argv` are closed
+  3. programatically verify that file descriptors given by `argv` are closed

+I.e. the first program will execute the second program.

 ## double `pipe`